Gleyber Torres Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Rangers pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.62).
+- The Rangers have the seventh-ranked team ERA across all MLB pitching staffs (3.48).

-- Eovaldi gets the start for the Rangers, his sixth of the season.
-He is 2-2 with a 5.20 ERA and 31 strikeouts in 27 2/3 innings pitched.
+- Perez makes the start for the Rangers, his sixth of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts through 27 2/3 innings pitched.

-- In his last time out on Monday against the Cincinnati Reds, the righty went six innings, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Tuesday, the lefty threw 6 1/3 innings against the Cincinnati Reds, allowing no earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.